nguyenhoanglam/ImagePicker/README.md

         ArrayList<Image> images = data.getParcelableArrayListExtra(Config.EXTRA_IMAGES);
         // do your logic here...
     }
-    super.onActivityResult(requestCode, resultCode, data);  // THIS METHOD SHOULD BE HERE so that ImagePicker works with fragment
+    super.onActivityResult(requestCode, resultCode, data);  // You MUST include this line here so that ImagePicker could works with fragment
 }
 ```

 What's New
 --------

-- Auto select image after capturing from camera.
-- Add additional method ```getIntent()``` that return an ImagePicker intent so we can start ImagePicker manually.
-- Set custom seletion limit message.
-- Set keep screen on when selecting images.
+- Fix bug when using Glide 4.x

 License